GIScience/openrouteservice/docs/api-reference/endpoints/directions/route-attributes.md

 # Route Attributes

-With the request body parameter `attributes`, additional attributes of route segements can be requestd in a directions request:
+With the request body parameter `attributes`, additional attributes of route segments can be requested in a directions request:

 ```json
 "attributes":["avgspeed","detourfactor","percentage"]